**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 Q4: Who invented Q-Flex?

-Q-Flex was invented by Andrea and Hong Cao, a mother-daughter duo who wanted a sleek, effective way to relieve back pain without expensive equipment.
+Q-Flex was invented by Andrea and Hong Cao, a mother-daughter duo who wanted a simple, effective way to relieve back pain without expensive equipment.

 Q5: Why did Q-Flex become so successful?

-Its simplicity, punch, relatability of the founders, and Shark Tank exposure added value to Q-Flex’s massive success and sustained popularity.
+Its simplicity, effectiveness, relatability of the founders, and Shark Tank exposure contributed to Q-Flex’s massive success and sustained popularity.

 Brand promotion